SNAP (Food Stamp) Campaign

 The Supplemental Nutrition Assistance Program (SNAP) is our nation's most effective program in the fight against hunger.
 The program, formerly known as food stamps, helps millions of families buy the food they need, so they can stretch their budgets and make ends meet.

-Yet there are nearly 180,000 people in Philadelphia alone who qualify for SNAP who don't participate in the program.
+Yet there are many people in Philadelphia alone who qualify for SNAP who don't participate in the program.

 To bridge that gap, the Coalition Against Hunger launched the SNAP Campaign in 2002.
 Every year, we screen 5,000 residents for SNAP benefits, which allows them to buy groceries for their families and frees up money to cover other needs, like rent, medicine and childcare.